MichBattle/Programmazione-2/README.md

 # About

-This repository's name is: applicazione-fondamenti-matematici-per-informatica.
+This repository's name is: Programmazione-2.

 To get started, clone the repository and make some changes.